matiollipt/agrilyzer/README.md

-# Agrylizer: The Digital Fertilizer of Data and Insight
+# Agrilyzer: The Digital Fertilizer of Data and Insight

-Agrylizer is a modular agrometeorological intelligence system.
+Agrilyzer is a modular agrometeorological intelligence system.

 ## Data Source